noahehall/theBookOfNoah/0current/languages/scala/sbt.md

-  test # Compiles and runs all tests. testQuick # run incremental tests, use with ~ testOnly blah bloop bleep
+  test # Compiles and runs all tests. testQuick # run incremental tests, use with ~ testOnly blah bloop bleep last someTaskName # get the verbose log of someTasks last execution

   ####################################
     # inspection related cmds